 The Other, for Whitman was a wholly (holy) Other to oneself.
 To embrace this wholly Other other was the highest ethical act of self-love.
 While the faint torch of Whitman's gestalt love for the All is carried forward by obscurantist New Age spiritualists, millennials are certainly faced with the challenge of narcissism - but not as a choice they take onto themselves.
 Rather, millennial narcissism shows signs of revolt against a mode of subjectivity that is imposed upon them.

 In this post, I want to share my experience in psychoanalysis.
 Some things have been truly surprising.
-Concepts that were once elusive become apparent in a way that is sudden and palpable.
-I won’t share too much about the specifics of my analyst or get into the details of the content of what we exchange … Continue reading 10 Things I’ve Learned from Psychoanalysis
+Concepts that were once elusive become apparent in a way… Read more "10 Things I’ve Learned from Psychoanalysis"